learning-zone/react-basics/README.md

 ```

 The above example shows a stateful component named ExampleComponent which is inserted in the `<App/>` component.
 The `ExampleComponent` contains a `<h1>` and the `<h2>` element wrapped in a `<div>`.
 The `<h1>` displays data using props while the `<h2>` takes its data from the internal state of the ExampleComponent.

-**Props:**

-Props are an optional input, and can be used to send data to the component.
-They are immutable properties, which makes them read-only.
-This also makes them come in handy when you want to display fixed values.

-**State:**

-A React component of class type maintains an internal state which acts as a data store for it.
-This state can be updated and whenever it is changed, React re-renders that component.

-**LifeCycle:**

-Every component has **lifecycle methods**.
-They specify the behavior of the component when it undergoes a phase of its lifecycle.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>